Azure/autorest.az/doc/faq.md

 * we can add or remove subgroup by using directive
 * Let's say we want to
 * Remove subgroup:
-> For example:
->   change the command
+> For example: to remove the `share` subgroup and change the command from
 >   `az datashare share --argument value`
 >   into
 >   `az datashare --argument value`
 * Add subgroup:
-> For example:
->   change the command
+> For example: to add `trigger` subgroup into the `consumer` subgroup and change the command from
 >   `az datashare trigger --argument value`
 >   into
 >   `az datashare consumer trigger --argument value`
+>   here the subgroup `consumer` does not have to be pre-exist.
 * we should add below configuration in to readme.az.md to make it work.
 ``` yaml
 directive: